-- Dollar Duration or DV01 can also be calculated if one is aware of the Bonds Duration, current yield, and change in yield.
+Dollar Duration or DV01 can also be calculated if one is aware of the Bonds Duration, current yieldCurrent YieldThe current yield formula essentially calculates the yield on a bond based on the market price instead of face value.
+The current yield of bond= Annual coupon payment/current market price, and change in yield.

-The calculation of Dollar Value of one basis point aka DV01 is very simple and there are multiple ways to calculate it.
+The calculation of the Dollar Value of one basis point, aka DV01 calculation is very simple, and there are multiple ways to calculate it.
 One of the most common formulas used to calculate DV01 is as follows:

 - ΔBV = change in Bond value